 Cinder (Lunar Chronicles) by Marissa Meyer

 This is a great series for teens who are transitioning from middle-grade to YA books.
 When Prince Kai asks Cinder, a human with cyborg parts, to fix something for him, she becomes entangled in a plot that puts her life at risk and the entire country’s fate is hanging in the balance.
 And, it turns out she’s not who she thinks she is.
-This is an AMAZING can’t-put-it-down series based on the fairy tales like Cinderella, Sleeping Beauty, and Red Riding Hood!
+This is an AMAZING can’t-put-it-down series based on fairy tales like Cinderella, Sleeping Beauty, and Red Riding Hood!
 And, every book is just as good as the previous book.
 BOX SET